mikkonuutinen/QoLmodelling/README.md

 This is a hub to host the research code of modeling quality of life of breast cancer patients.

-## Introduction
+## Background
 Proper and well-timed interventions may improve breast cancer patient adaptation and quality of life (QoL) through treatment and recovery.
 The challenge is to identify those patients who would benefit most from a particular intervention.
-Our aim was to measure whether the machine learning prediction incorporated in the clinical decision support system (CDSS) improves clinicians’ performance to predict patients’ QoL during treatment process.
+The aim of this study was to measure whether the machine learning prediction incorporated in the clinical decision support system (CDSS) improves clinicians’ performance to predict patients’ QoL during treatment process.

+## Methods
+We conducted two user experiments in which clinicians used a CDSS to predict QoL of breast cancer patients.
+In both experiments each patient was evaluated both with and without the aid of a machine learning (ML) prediction.
+In Experiment I, 60 breast cancer patients were evaluated by 6 clinicians.
+In Experiment II, 90 patients were evaluated by 9 clinicians.
+The task of clinicians was to predict the patient’s quality of life at either 6 (Experiment I) or 12 months post-diagnosis (Experiment II).

+## Results
+Taking into account input from the machine learning prediction considerably improved clinicians’ prediction accuracy.
+Accuracy of clinicians for predicting QoL of patients at 6 months post-diagnosis was .745 (95% CI .668-.821) with the aid of the prediction provided by the ML model and .696 (95% CI .608-.781) without the aid.
+Clinicians’ prediction accuracy at 12 months was .739 (95% CI .667-.812) with the aid and .709 (95% CI .633-.783) without the aid.

+## Conclusion
+The results show that the machine learning model integrated into the CDSS can improve clinicians’ performance in predicting patients’ quality of life.

 ## Dataset
 Data for the study were collected in seven waves: baseline (3-4 weeks post-diagnosis) and 3, 6, 9, 12, 15 and 18 months after the baseline.
 The data collection process and strategy is described in details in [1].
 Each data collection wave comprised a set of specific measures able to capture changes in specific domains.
 Variables can be classified into three domains: (1) sociodemographic and lifestyle, (2) medical and treatment-related and (3) psychosocial.